TinyWebEx/common/CONTRIBUTING.md

 * Avoid naming variables by their variable type only, e.g. `element`.
 Instead try to use the same variable name for an element whenever you refer to it in the source code.
 E.g. name a message box `elMessage`, so one can search for it in the whole code base to find out, where it is touched.
 * You should start the variable names of HTML elements with `el` as they are not obvious to differentiate from other variable names.
 Otherwise, do not prepend the variable type to the variable name.
 * Avoid anonymous functions, which have no name (i.e. not really assigned) unless they do really do simple things.
 In most cases bigger anonymous functions are a point one may (need to) refactor.
 Consider introducing some (private) function in the module instead, so the function is described, documented and maybe re-used.
+  You can use short [arrow functions](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Functions/Arrow_functions) inside of other functions, if needed, but please don't overuse them!
+Generally, don't use them in "module scope" (e.g. to avoid writing JSDOC), but only inside of functions and break it up into a bigger function in "module scope" if it gets too complicated.

 ### CSS